megan17morris/SupervisedModelCLO/README.md

+## This repository is an attempy to apply the techniques used to train binary classifiers of learning objectives to my own research project.

+All notebooks and datasets are derived from Li and Rakovic's work as detailed below.

 # Dataset and source code for [Automatic Classification of Learning Objectives Based on Bloom’s Taxonomy](./Classification_of_Learning_Objectives_preprint.pdf) (EDM2022)

 ## 1. How the Dataset was Collected